luka-j/stories/README.md

 ## Exceptions

-There are three types of exceptions which can be raised, residing in the `.exceptions` package.
+There are four types of exceptions which can be raised, residing in the `.exceptions` package.

 LoadingException is thrown in case the book can't be loaded.
 This occurs before interpretation phase, and is most likely an I/O error.

+PreprocessingException and subtypes are raised during the preprocessing phase.
+It be either a malformed # directive or directive which explicitly raises the exception (#require or #error).

 InterpretationException signals an error during the transforming the source into sensible model and is most likely a syntax error.